Slavery Report: Sudan

 Slavery was so extensive just before the period of European colonization that an 1894 study commissioned by the French revealed that between 30 to 50% of the population of the western Sudan was enslaved, with as much as 80% in the more prominent trading towns.

-With the British conquest of the territory in 1899, slavery was banned immediately.
+With the final British conquest of the territory in 1899, slavery was banned immediately.
 Though it took many decades, the British largely managed to stamp out slavery for the better part of the following century, including after the country’s independence in 1956.

 Slavery only came to prominence and returned on a large scale in the 1980s with the outbreak of the Second Sudanese Civil War (1983 – 2005).
 With the accession to power of General Omar al-Bashir and the ruthless cleric Hassan at-Turabi in 1989, the war combined its older economic objectives with those of a full-scale conflict of cultural identity and religion.
 With the government’s declaration of jihad, it was an Islamic obligation to not only rob the black south of its oil and fertile land, but also to subjugate and Islamize what most Arab Sudanese thought of as the country’s “racially inferior” people, through both bombings and slave raids.
 Slaves also served as compensation for the unpaid Arab militiamen of the Murahilin, the government’s paramilitary organization.